bmesbuildteamucla/bmesbuildteamucla.github.io/Workshops/Workshop 2 - Coding and Arduino/README.md

 ## Activities:

 #### Activity 1 -
 * Turn the LED on after 5 seconds using a conditional statement.
-(Note: Don’t use delay() or millis().
+(Note: Don’t use delay().
 Make a variable: int time)

 #### Activity 2 -
 * Have the yellow LED turned on, then every 5 seconds turn off the yellow LED and have the red LED flash 10 times.